 You can find a .deb file for this lense over at Webpubupd8, so check it out.
 Once you’ve got everything installed and have restarted Unity, know that the new Reddit icon and the keyboard shortcut Super + R can launch the program.

-Similar in many respects to our own MakeUseOf Answers, Ask Ubuntu is fast replacing the Ubuntu Forums as the place to find Ubuntu help (though the userbase seems to overlap quite a bit).
+Ask Ubuntu is fast replacing the Ubuntu Forums as the place to find Ubuntu help (though the userbase seems to overlap quite a bit).
 The Ask Ubuntu lens makes finding answers to your Ubuntu questions faster than ever.

 I’ve already found answers to three different Ubuntu questions I had with the tool; the instant search makes it easy.